pseelam02/GPT/README.md

-Building and training my first bigram transformer nueral network.
+Building and training a bigram transformer nueral network.
 This is a decoder-only model, that does not explicitly answer questions, rather it autocompletes Shakespeare.
 This is because I skipped out on the finetuning stages after the model was trained.
+You can see the dataset I used to train the model in this repository as well.

 Model Parameters - 10.78 Million